Thanksgiving Day shopping: retailer sales trump tradition

 “Not everybody’s going to watch 12 hours of football on Thanksgiving Day.
 Most people, after 20 minutes of sitting at the dinner table, are ready to get out and do something.
 Why not cater to the people who are into the sport of shopping?” said Marshal Cohen, chief industry analyst for market research firm NPD.

-Retailers like Target Corp, Sears Holdings Corp and Toys R Us Inc have joined Wal-Mart and Gap Inc in staying open on what is a national holiday.
+Retailers like Target Corp (TGT.N), Sears Holdings Corp (SHLD.O) and Toys R Us Inc TOY.UL have joined Wal-Mart (WMT.N) and Gap Inc (GPS.N) in staying open on what is a national holiday.
 Traditionally, stores had waited until Black Friday to make their big push.

 There is mounting pressure from Wall Street as well.